BigFreaky/Bitquant-Auto-Bot/README.md

 ```
 ## ⚠️ IMPORTANT SECURITY WARNING

-Your `.env` file contains sensitive private keys.
+Your `private_keys.txt` file contains sensitive private keys.
 NEVER share this file or commit it to GitHub.
-It is highly recommended to add `.env` to your `.gitignore` file to prevent accidental uploads.
+It is highly recommended to add `private_keys.txt` to your `.gitignore` file to prevent accidental uploads.

 ## Disclaimer
 This script is provided for educational purposes only.
 The user assumes all responsibility for the use of this bot and for the security of their private keys.
 The developers are not responsible for any financial loss or account restrictions that may occur.
 Use at your own risk.